Adults at risk of harm

 The North Ayrshire Adult Protection Committee brings together practitioners from social care, voluntary organisations, the police and the NHS.
 The committee provides specialist training on adult protection to staff in its partner agencies.

-The Adult Protection Committee reports to the Scottish Government every 2 years.
-Read the latest Biennial Report 2014 - 16 (PDF, 921kb).
+The Adult Protection Committee reports to the Scottish Government every 2 years, Biennial Report 2016-18 (PDF, 1010kb).

 North Ayrshire was one of six participating Authorities in the Joint Thematic Inspection of ASP.

 View the Care Inspectorate report on the inspection.